seanox/seanox-ai-nlp/seanox_ai_nlp/logics/README.md

 - [System Design](#system-design)
 - [Sources & References](#sources--references)

 # Retrieval-Union Semantics (RUS)

-__Interpret logic in a retrieval?oriented manner -- not as full semantic reasoning, and not as formal?mathematical logic.__
+__Interpret logic in a retrieval-oriented manner -- not as full semantic reasoning, and not as formal-mathematical logic.__

-__Retrieval?Union Semantics (RUS)__ functions as a __pre?retrieval stage__ in the
+__Retrieval-Union Semantics (RUS)__ functions as a __pre-retrieval stage__ in the
 information retrieval pipeline.
-It applies only __lightweight, coarse?grained logic__ based on linguistically more stable inclusion and exclusion marker -- negators, simple verb particles), which are often detectable in a rule?based manner and may contribute to reducing noise.
+It applies only __lightweight, coarse-grained logic__ based on linguistically more stable inclusion and exclusion marker -- negators, simple verb particles), which are often detectable in a rule-based manner and may contribute to reducing noise.
 RUS thus provides a __transparent, deterministic filtering layer__ that narrows the candidate set for downstream processes without attempting full semantic interpretation.